Around 24% of people abandon their carts when they're required to create an account. [Source: Baymard]

 Table of Contents

-Allowing customers to create an account during checkout automatically is beneficial for customers and store owners.
-Without this option, WooCommerce will prompt users to sign in to their account when they go to the checkout page to place an order.
+Automatically allowing customers to create an account at checkout benefits both customers and store owners.
+Without this option, WooCommerce will prompt users to sign in to their accounts when they go to the checkout page to place an order.

 Here is a preview: